 The Kopyo was a sophisticated radar system, originally developed for MiG-21 upgrades; it had navigation, air-to-ground, and maritime warfare modes, as well as air-to-air modes that allowed the Su-25TM to control "beyond visual range (BVR)" AAMs, though that would be a somewhat peculiar store for a close-support aircraft.

-Along with stores such as dumb bombs and cluster munitions, laser-guided or TV-guided bombs and missiles, cannon pods, and heat-seeking AAMs, the Su-25TM could carry the AA-12 Adder BVR missile and the AS-20 Kayak antiship missile.
+Along with stores such as dumb bombs and cluster munitions, laser-guided or TV-guided bombs and missiles, cannon pods, and heat-seeking AAMs, the Su-25TM could carry the R-77 (NATO AA-12 Adder) BVR missile and the Kh-35 (NATO AS-20 Kayak) antiship missile.
 The Su-25TM also included a receiver for the Russian GLONASS and comparable US GPS navigation satellite systems.
 In addition, the Russians developed towed decoy jammers that could be carried by the Su-25TM.

 The Russian Navy considered a version of the Su-25TM modified for carrier operation and designated the "Su-25TP".
 However, neither the Su-25TM nor the Su-25TP entered production.BACK_TO_TOP

-The upgrade involved a service-life extension program (SLEP) to increase airframe life and reduce operational costs, installation of a modernized cockpit, and fit of the Pantera (Panther) navigation-attack system, featuring a new digital processor; new digital subsystems; a GLONASS-GPS receiver; and a Kopyo-25SM radar mounted in a pod.
 Early concepts envisioned a nose-mounted radar, but that proved too expensive.
-The Klen-PS targeting system and the R-95Sh engines were retained; the engines are old-fashioned, but they are very sturdy and reliable.
+The Klen-PS targeting system and the R-95Sh engines were retained; although the engines are old-fashioned, they are very sturdy and reliable.

-Other items proposed for the upgrade include a new Omul (Salmon) countermeasures pod to provide jamming and emitter location capabilities; a dual-stores rack; and improved camouflage and measures to reduce the aircraft's radar cross section, though attempting to make a Frogfoot carrying any serious amount of external stores "stealthy" was clearly absurd.
+Other items in upgrade included carriage Omul (Salmon) countermeasures pod to provide jamming and emitter targeting capabilities; a dual-stores rack; and improved camouflage and measures to reduce the aircraft's radar cross section -- though attempting to make a Frogfoot carrying any serious amount of external stores "stealthy" was clearly absurd.
 The upgrade allowed the Su-25 to carry modern Russian guided weapons, and improved the aircraft's survivability.

-In 2014, the Iraqi government obtained five upgraded Su-25M machines from Russia to help deal with the threat of the ISIS insurgent group -- and also obtained seven Su-25s from Iran, which were actually among the Iraqi machines that had flown to Iran in the First Gulf War.
+In 2014, the Iraqi government obtained five upgraded Su-25M machines from Russia to help deal with the Islamic State (IS) insurgent group -- and also obtained seven Su-25s from Iran, which were actually from the Iraqi machines that had flown to Iran in the First Gulf War.
 Three more Su-25Ms were obtained from Russia in 2016.
 Along with attacks on IS by Iraqi Su-25s, from 2016 Russian Su-25s performed attacks on rebel groups, including IS, in the Syrian civil war.